crenteriam/crenteriam.github.oi/training/dynamic-documents/software-markdoc.md

 display "markdoc is a literate programming package"
 ```

 Finally, sometimes you may want to pring some stata output directly in your dynamic document.
 For example, a summary statistics table.
-Printing Stata's output may generate problems to Latex, for example, the underscore---commonly used in variable names (e.g., `avg_age_2004`) will yield an error in Latex, because the [underscore is a command](TBD).
+Printing Stata's output may generate problems to Latex, for example, the underscore---commonly used in variable names (e.g., `avg_age_2004`)---will yield an error in Latex, because the [underscore is a command](TBD).
 Therefore, you may want to use the Latex command `verbatim` to play safe.

 Line by line, the chunk below switches from Latex to Stata, and back to Latex, and reads as: `\begin{verbatim}` begin reading the following as non-Latex text; `***/` switch from Latex to Stata; write some stata code; `/***` switch back from Stata to Latex; `\end{verbatim}` start reading again the next lines as Latex text.
 It may be awkward at the beginning, but little by little it will become natural to you.